ebecheto/Skill/example/README.md

 *mos2fet* function example
 --------------------------
 update a schematic with all the symbol to be modified.
 Could be looped easily on the entire library.
-Update net position except if the net does not touch the center of the pin. could be used to translate a design to another techno.
+Update net position except if the net does not touch the center of the pin.

+:star: Could be used to translate a design to another techno.
+:star:

 ![example](./pic/mos2fet.png)
 See [mos2fet_tuto.il](./pic/mos2fet_tuto.il) example file.